 Will Mawhood is the editor of Deep Baltic

 Claire McGinn is a UK-based musicologist.
 Her research focuses on contemporary Baltic art music, and she has recently published articles in Women and Music, Lithuanian Musicology, TEMPO, and Opera magazine.

 Lewis McGuffie is a British graphic designer based in Tallinn, Estonia.
 He works mainly with typography, lettering and traditional sign writing.
 His work can be found at www.lewisdoessigns.com.

 Helga Merits studied philosophy in Amsterdam.
 She worked as a journalist for national radio and newspapers in both Belgium and the Netherlands.
 Kallis Paul was her first documentary film (2006), for which she received the Theodor Luts price.
 The Story of the Baltic University is her fourth film.

 Roland Papp was born and raised in Budapest.
 After studying linguistics and Central and Eastern European History, he lived in Estonia.
 Now he is a blogger and also works for EU institutions.

-Tom Peeters is a Belgian freelance journalist based in Estonia’s Summer Capital, Pärnu.
-He writes about the Baltics for various Flemish media, as well as on his Dutch-language blog.
+Tom Peeters is a Belgian freelance journalist who divides his time between Estonia, Belgium and the wider world.
+He writes about the Baltics for various Flemish media, as well as on his blog in English and Dutch.